deepcrawler/TriangleTypeDetector/README.md

 |a - b | < c < a + b

-If we consider 8 byte integer for storing length of triangle sides, when one of the side has a length greater or equal to 31 ^ 2, memory overflow will be happen.
+If we consider 8 byte integer for storing length of triangle sides, when one of the side has a length equal to 31 ^ 2, memory overflow will be happen.
 For guarding from this situation we should rewrite equation as the following:

 |(long)a - b| < c < (long)a + c